Instructions

 XAuthLocation /opt/X11/bin/xauth

-You should have XQuartz running and connect to your workstation via taltta.org.aalto.fi, for example:
+You should have XQuartz running and connect to your workstation via viila.org.aalto.fi, for example:

 workstation $ xclock

-If you are not staff and connecting to the classroom computers, substitute kosh.aalto.fi for the server name wherever taltta is mentioned.
+If you are not staff and connecting to the classroom computers, substitute kosh.aalto.fi for the server name wherever viila is mentioned.

 Own Windows computer (also VDI Windows 10)